danyel-franca/danyel-franca/README.md

 ## About Me

-- student of systems analysis and development
+- Systems Analysis and Development Student
 - Focused on Fullstack Development
 - Building practical projects to strengthen my skills
 - Interested in Backend Development, APIs, and Software Architecture